vanheeringen-lab/ANANSE/README.md

 [![Documentation Status](https://readthedocs.org/projects/anansepy/badge/?version=latest)](https://anansepy.readthedocs.io/en/latest/?badge=latest)

 ### Prediction of key transcription factors in cell fate determination using enhancer networks
+ANANSE is a computational approach to infer enhancer-based gene regulatory networks (GRNs) and to use these GRNs to identify the key transcription factors in cell fate determination.
+You can use it to generate a shortlist of transcription factors for trans-differentiation experiments, but also to study transcription regulation during development and differentiation.
+It is written in Python and it contains a user-friendly command-line script that includes `ananse binding`, `ananse network`, and `ananse influence`.

 Read **[full ANANSE documentation](https://anansepy.readthedocs.io/en/latest/)** for detailed installation instructions and usage examples.